0xAX/linux-insides/Initialization/linux-initialization-5.md

 	PARAVIRT_ADJUST_EXCEPTION_FRAME
 ```

 First `ASM_CLAC` macro depends on `CONFIG_X86_SMAP` configuration option and need for security reason, more about it you can read [here](https://lwn.net/Articles/517475/).
-The second `PARAVIRT_ADJUST_EXCEPTION_FRAME` macro is for handling handle Xen-type-exceptions (this chapter about kernel initializations and we will not consider virtualization stuff here).
+The second `PARAVIRT_ADJUST_EXCEPTION_FRAME` macro is for handling handle Xen-type-exceptions (this chapter about kernel initialization and we will not consider virtualization stuff here).

 The next piece of code checks if interrupt has error code or not and pushes `$-1` which is `0xffffffffffffffff` on `x86_64` on the stack if not: